gitrlawton/opensafe/README.md

 We're excited to welcome contributors soon!
 In the meantime:

+- **[Join the Discussion](https://github.com/gitrlawton/opensafe/discussions)** - Ask questions, share ideas, and connect with the community
-- Star and watch this repository to show your interest and be notified when we're ready to accept contributions
+- **Star and watch** this repository to be notified when we're ready to accept contributions
-- Open an issue if you have feature ideas or bug reports
+- **Open an issue** for bug reports or feature requests
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines

 ## License